jhucsf/spring2020/exercise/midterm_review_soln.md

 ```
 Time:      0  1  2  3  4  5  6  7  8  9  10 11 12
          +----------------------------------------
-Stage 1  | A  B     C        D
+Stage 1  | AB       C        D
-Stage 2  |    A  B     C        D
+Stage 2  |    AB       C        D
-Stage 3  |       A  B     C        D
+Stage 3  |       AB       C        D
 ```

 The revised sequence executes in 9 cycles.
+Note that instructions A and B can execute in parallel (utilizing two multipliers in parallel), but because of the data dependence of instruction C on instruction A, C can't start executing until A finishes.

 ## Memory hierarchy